pasqal-io/qadence/docs/tutorials/backends.md

 ## Differentiation backend

-The [`DifferentiableBackend`][qadence.backends.pytorch_wrapper.DifferentiableBackend] class enables different differentiation modes for the given backend.
+The [`DifferentiableBackend`][qadence.engines.torch.DifferentiableBackend] class enables different differentiation modes for the given backend.
 This can be chosen from two types:

 - Automatic differentiation (AD): available for PyTorch based backends (PyQTorch).